ajith737/Notes/Privileage Escalation/Windows_PrivEsc.md

 1. `icacls.exe "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"` So if we get "BUILTIN\Users:(F)" That means we have full access.
 2. Create a payload and drop the payload in "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup" and start a listner in Kali.
 3. When administrator login we have  a shell.

+OR

+1. Using accesschk.exe, note that the BUILTIN\Users group can write files to the StartUp directory: `C:\PrivEsc\accesschk.exe /accepteula -d "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp"`
+2. Using cscript, run the C:\PrivEsc\CreateShortcut.vbs script which should create a new shortcut to your reverse.exe executable in the StartUp directory: `cscript C:\PrivEsc\CreateShortcut.vbs`
+3. Start a listener on Kali, and then simulate an admin logon using RDP and the credentials you previously extracted: `rdesktop -u admin MACHINE_IP`
+4. A shell running as admin should connect back to your listener.

 ## 18. DLL Hijacking